 Design, code, build, and deploy Java Web Applications.

-Further examine the use of Servlets as application controllers.
+Further examine the use of Servlets, HTTP Filters and web listeners as application controllers.

 Demonstrate the merits of design and organization in a Java Web Application.

 Build dynamic presentation layers JavaServer Pages and request dispatching.

 Construct reusable components through the use of Custom Tags, Tag Handlers and DispalyTag.